The Bankrate promise

 Frequently asked questions

 The best car insurance company for you may be different from a friend or family member’s best company, since everyone has a unique situation that they bring to auto insurance.
-However, examining factors for each carrier such as digital tools, customer service ratings, average premiums and financial stability may help you narrow down your choices.
+However, examining which factors are most important to you, such as digital tools, customer service ratings, average premiums and financial stability may help you narrow down your choices.
 A good practice is to obtain quotes from several insurance companies and compare them.

 Drivers in Montgomery, AL, must carry at least 25/50/25 for personal liability insurance.
 However, insurance agents often recommend that drivers purchase more coverage than what is required.
 That’s because, if you cause an accident and the other driver’s losses exceed your liability policy limit, you may have to pay the difference out-of-pocket.
-You might also consider purchasing a full coverage policy, which includes physical damage coverage for your vehicle, which works as an additional layer of protection.
+You might also consider purchasing a full coverage policy, which covers physical damage for your vehicle for a variety of scenarios.

 Car insurance rates are personalized for every driver based on numerous factors.
-You might pay more or less than the average rate in the city based on factors like your ZIP code, age, credit score, claim history and driving record.
+You might pay more or less than the average rate in Montgomery, for instance, based on factors like your ZIP code, age, credit score, claim history and driving record.
+Keep in mind that insurance companies are prohibited from using certain demographic factors to calculate your premium in certain states.
 In addition, the types of insurance you purchase, your deductibles, optional coverages and your coverage limits will also impact your premium.

 - $100,000 bodily injury liability per person